 5.)
 DIVEBOMBER PUSHUP

 You knew that no list of best bodyweight exercises could ever be complete without some variation of a pushup!

 This Divebomber Pushup hits your chest, shoulders and triceps equally hard at different points in the range of motion.

 You can add the one and a half rep style for an even more advanced challenge for either the triceps or the shoulders.

-Start out in a pushup or low plank position with feet width apart on the floor and chest parallel to the floor.
-Push the chest forward into cobra position not allow your body to touch the floor, return to pushup position and repeat.
+Start out in a pushup or low plank position with feet shoulderwidth apart on the floor and chest parallel to the floor.
+Push the chest forward into cobra position not allowing your body to touch the floor, and bend your elbows to return to pushup position and repeat.